myokit/examples/README.md

 - Re-use the example code in the notebooks (.ipynb) and separate python (.py) files as much as you like.
 - Contact michael@myokit.org if you wish to re-use the notebook text or any figures included in this repository.
-- Check the included model files for information about their copyright and licensing, particularly for commercial use!
+- Check the included model files for information about their copyright and licensing.